fabian-gib-50/FabianDataScientist/README.md

 * IBP - Integrated Business Planning
 * S&OP - Sales and Operations Planning (Planejamento de Vendas e Operações)

 My credentials include a Master of Science in data, analysis and statistics, as well as Python programming and its numerous libraries and tools for Data Science.
-I believe that the biggest contribution I can make will be the understanding of the business problems, with the delivery of non-obvious solutions, making companies see further and anticipate possible risk factors to predict, prevent and mitigate any non-standard deviation.

-My credentials include a Master of Science in data, analysis and statistics, as well as Python programming and its numerous libraries and tools for Data Science.
 I believe that the greatest contribution I can make will be the understanding of business problems, with the delivery of non-obvious solutions, making companies see further and anticipate possible risk factors in order to predict, prevent and mitigate any non-standard deviation.

+**Background in Python & R:
-**Background in:** Python, Machine Learning, Deep Learning, Space Operations and Mathematical Optimization through data and analysis in statistics..
+Space Operations and Mathematical Optimization through data and analysis in statistics..
+* Crisp Dm
+* Machine Learning
+* Deep Learning
+* Projects
+* Production
+* Deployment

+**Front End & Back End:
+* Streamlit
+* Flask
 * Virtualização de ambientes e Linux
-*
-***Front End & Back End:**
-* Streamlit e Flask

 **Links:**